ni/measurement-plugin-labview/docs/README.md

 Note:

 - The Measurement Plug-In Client is compatible with all datatypes supported by the Measurement Plug-In.
-- For Enum datatypes, the LabVIEW Client supports only contiguous enums.
+- For Enum datatype, contiguous enums will be represented as enum control and sparse enums will be represented as ring control in the client.
 - If the Measurement Plug-In uses a LabVIEW UI, ring controls in the UI will be represented as numeric controls in the client, maintaining the same representation.

 ---